finos/open-source-readiness/docs/bok/Artifacts/CLAs-And-DCOs.md

 - Where a contribution is coming from an _individual_ (such as a hobbyist developer) the CLA is considered as an Individual Contributor License Agreement (ICLA).
 In this case, the _individual_ owns the copyright to their contribution and is able to sign the ICLA.

 - Where a contribution is made from a corporation (such as a developer working within a financial institution) the CLA needed is a Corporate Contributor License Agreement (CCLA).
 In this case, the copyright is owned by the _corporation_ and the entity must assign a **CLA Manager** to sign off CCLAs on behalf of the corporation.
-The CLA Manager will need to maintain the list of all the employees in the organisation covered by CCLAs, likely on a per-project basis.
+The CLA Manager will need to maintain the list (a "Schedule A") of all the employees in the organisation covered by CCLAs, likely on a per-project basis.

 ### Issues Arising For CCLAs